XVARY Composite Score

 -

-we have raised our 2026 shareearnings call by $0.50, to $4.00.
+We have raised our 2026 shareearnings call by $0.50, to $4.00.

 operational adjustments and the continued focus on higher-margin natural ingredients should support bottom-line growth. we think the company will continue to benefit from regulatory-driven industry shifts toward clean-label and plantbased products.